reliablyhq/documentation/docs/getting-started/org-management/index.md

 ```

 :::note Note
-You can only delete organizations for which you are owner of.
+You can only delete organizations you own.
-You can not delete an organization when you are only a member.
+You cannot delete an organization of which you are just a member.
 :::

 To delete in non-interactive mode, you can pass the organization name as